DarrylHewitt/Project_1/README.md

 # Project_1
-Bootcamp: Project 1

 # PROJECT TITLE: : Exploring Trends in Crime Data in Birmingham between Aug 2020 – Jul 2023
+---
 By Kaj Kabilan, Darryl Hewitt, Mushfiqur Rahman and Suwaiba Idris

 ## Purpose of the Project